 Configuration profiles are the primary way that an MDM solution delivers and manages policies and restrictions on managed devices.
-If organizations need to configure a large number of devices—or to provide lots of custom email settings, network settings, or certificates to a large number of devices—configuration profiles are a safe and secure way to do it.
+If organisations need to configure a large number of devices — or to provide lots of custom email settings, network settings or certificates to a large number of devices — configuration profiles are a safe and secure way to do it.

-A configuration profile is an XML file (ending in .mobileconfig) that consists of payloads that load settings and authorization information onto Apple devices.
-Configuration profiles automate the configuration of settings, accounts, restrictions, and credentials.
+A configuration profile is an XML file (ending in .mobileconfig) that consists of payloads that load settings and authorisation information onto Apple devices.
+Configuration profiles automate the configuration of settings, accounts, restrictions and credentials.
 These files can be created by an MDM solution or Apple Configurator for Mac, or they can be created manually.
-Before organizations send a configuration profile to an Apple device, they must enroll the device in the MDM solution using an enrollment profile.
+Before organisations send a configuration profile to an Apple device, they must enrol the device in the MDM solution using an enrolment profile.

-An enrollment profile is a configuration profile with an MDM payload that enrolls the device in the MDM solution specified for that device.
+An enrolment profile is a configuration profile with an MDM payload that enrols the device in the MDM solution specified for that device.
 This allows the MDM solution to send commands and configuration profiles to the device and to query certain aspects of the device.
-When a user removes an enrollment profile, all configuration profiles, their settings, and managed apps based on that enrollment profile are removed with it.
-There can be only one enrollment profile on a device at a time.
+When a user removes an enrolment profile, all configuration profiles, their settings and managed apps based on that enrolment profile are removed with it.
+There can be only one enrolment profile on a device at a time.